- To follow on from the general and vocational education and training courses

 - Degree programmes (Diplomstudien):

-for the main part, provide deepening scientific or artistic vocational education and training and usually take 8 to 12 semesters (240 to 300 ECTS) to complete, consisting of two or three study sections, each of which is concluded with a degree examination.
+for the main part, provide deepening scientific or artistic vocational education and training and take 8 to 12 semesters (one semester comprises 30 ECTS) to complete, consisting of two or three study sections, each of which is concluded with a degree examination.
 Those who successfully complete the programme are awarded a degree, such as a Magister’s degree, "Graduate Degree in Engineering" ("Diplom-Ingenieur/in") (exception: medical studies conclude with the degree of "Doctor of General Medicine" / "Doktor/in der gesamten Heilkunde" or "Doctor of Dentistry" / "Doktor/in der Zahnheilkunde").
 Only few of these degree programmes remain.

 - Bachelor's and Master's programmes